ABRyan313/Java-docs/Extending Collection with List.md

   - If **frequent iteration** over elements is required.
   - **Overall, ArrayList is the better default choice** in most cases.

- # Accessing the Elements Using an Index

- # Key Points: List Interface and Index-Based Methods
+ # Accessing the Elements Using an Index (List Interface and Index-Based Methods)

 - **Enhancements by List Interface**:
   - The `List` interface extends `Collection` by adding **index-based methods**.